Module 1 - Class 2: Adding Data to eSpatial

 Resources:

 Sample Data - This data is a CSV file containing sample sales data based in the United States, complete with contact name and details, company name and details, and address information.
 This dataset is suitable to be used in the Practical Exercises throughout this course.
-(LINK)
+(Learning Academy Sample Data)

 Link to Boundary Sample Data - This data is a CSV file containing sample zip code data based in New York.
 This dataset is suitable to be used in Practical Exercise 2 – Link to Boundary.
-(LINK)
+(Manhattan Zip Codes)

-The first step to add data to eSpatial is to go to the Red Create Maps tab, and choose the + Create Map option.
+The first step to add data to eSpatial is to go to the + Maps tab, and choose the + Create Map option.
 This will then open a New Workspace where you can add your data to the map.

 The Add Data window will then appear, and you will then be prompted to either Upload new data or choose an Existing Dataset already in eSpatial.
 Select the Upload new data option and choose either your own data file, or the one provided in the resources section.
 Click Open to advance to the next stage of upload.